elastic/apm/specs/agents/sanitization.md

 ## Sanitizing Values

-If a payload field's name (a header key, a form key) matches a configured wildcard, that field's _value_ MUST be removed/redacted and the key itself MUST still be reported in the agent payload.
+If a payload field's name (a header key, a form key) matches a configured wildcard, that field's _value_ MUST be redacted and the key itself MUST still be reported in the agent payload.
 Agents MAY chose the string they use to replace the value so long as it's consistent and does not reveal the value it has replaced.
 Some example replacement strings